Itisfilipe/feature-requets-flask-app/README.md

 Make sure that your instructions for accessing or otherwise running your code are extremely clear.

+## Instructions for Submission

+Build your own public repo on github, and call it whatever you like.
+Build your solution in your repo, and include a README.md file that contains the detailed instructions for running your web app.
+Email the URL for your github repo to chris@britecore.com by the date specified in the email I sent you.

+## Questions and other such clarification

+One of the major goals in this project is to see how you fill in ambiguities in your own creative way.
+There is no such thing as a perfect project here, just interpretations of the instructions above, so we will not be answering any questions related to how to accomplish the project itself.

+Do the best you can, then send us the link to your repo.

 ## Tips
 We develop on mac laptops, and our deployment infrastructure is all Linux on AWS, so having some skill at the command line, and specifically in a Linux environment is a big plus.
 One way to show